AhmedLolyProductions/LolyOS/README.md

 # LolyOS
 A simple funny and buggy python based OS
-Yes, you may take it, edit, publish, I don't care Here's the link to run it in the browser (via trinket.io): https://trinket.io/python3/89b88cf2d357 This is 100% made by me and no AI
+Yes, you may take it, edit, publish, I don't care
+This is 100% made by me and no AI